Hidden variable model for quantum computation with magic states on qudits of any dimension: Introduction

-Similar necessary conditions for a quantum speedup based on negativity in quasiprobability representations have been proven for systems of qubits~(Hilbert space dimension two)~\cite{DelfosseRaussendorf2015,BermejoVegaRaussendorf2017,RaussendorfBermejoVega2017,HowardCampbell2017,KociaLove2017,RaussendorfZurel2020}.
-In all cases, negativity is required in the representation of states or operations in order to describe universal quantum computation.
+The usual discrete Wigner function cannot be used to extend this result to QCM on even-dimensional qudits, including arguably the most important case---QCM on qubits~\cite{Zhu2016,KaranjaiBartlett2018,WignerCC,SchmidPusey2021}.
+That said, similar necessary conditions for quantum advantage in QCM have been proven based on other quasiprobability representations~\cite{DelfosseRaussendorf2015,BermejoVegaRaussendorf2017,RaussendorfBermejoVega2017,HowardCampbell2017,KociaLove2017,RaussendorfZurel2020}.
+In all cases, negativity is required in the representation of states or measurements in order to describe universal quantum computation.

-Recently a hidden variable model was defined which bucks this trend by representing all quantum states, operations, and measurements relevant for QCM on qubits using only classical (nonnegative) probabilities~\cite{Zurel2020}.
-This representation is structurally similar to previously defined quasiprobability representations for quantum computation (absence of negativity notwithstanding) and leads to a classical simulation method for universal quantum computation based on sampling from the defining probability distributions.
-In this paper we show that this result can be significantly extended, and a nonnegative hidden variable model can be constructed for quantum computation with magic states on any number of qudits of any dimension.
-We also show that many of the properties of the qubit hidden variable model also apply in the qudit case, for example, this model leads to a classical simulation algorithm for universal quantum computation with magic states, and it encompasses previously defined quasiprobability representations of QCM.
+Recently, a hidden variable model was defined which bucks this trend by representing all quantum states, operations, and measurements relevant for QCM on qubits using only classical (nonnegative) probabilities~\cite{ZurelRaussendorf2020}.
+This model is structurally similar to previous quasiprobability representations (modulo absence of negativity) and leads to a classical simulation method for universal quantum computation based on sampling from the defining probability distributions.
+In this paper we show that this result can be significantly extended in that a nonnegative hidden variable model can be constructed for quantum computation with magic states on qudits of any dimension.
+We also show that many of the properties of the qubit HVM also apply in the qudit case, for example, this model leads to a classical simulation algorithm for quantum computation, and it subsumes previously defined quasiprobability representations.
+Note that, although this model can simulate any quantum computation, the simulation is presumably inefficient in general.